Quer-io/Quer.io/README.md

 See [Database Installation guide](https://github.com/Quer-io/Quer.io/tree/master/documentation/database/db_readme.md) for information how to install the sample databases this application was tested on.

 See [Application Installation guide](https://github.com/Quer-io/Quer.io/tree/master/documentation/install.md) for information how to install the application and all its dependencies.

+### Optional installation

+See [Querio Scheduler](https://github.com/Quer-io/Quer.io-scheduler) for how to install and use a scheduler for periodical model retraining.

 ### Tests
 Currently the project contains tests that are done using the [unittest](https://docs.python.org/3/library/unittest.html) library.
 Tests can be run with the following command from the project root